chainguard-dev/edu/content/software-security/compliance/cmmc-2/cmmc-practices.md

 ---
-title: "Overview of CMMC 2.0 Practices/Control Groups "
+title: "Overview of CMMC 2.0 Practices/Control Groups"
-description: "Overview of CMMC 2.0 Practices/Control Groups "
+description: "Learn about the 14 differenct domains of practices required for CMMC 2.0"
-lead: "Learn about the 14 differenct domains of practices required for CMMC 2.0."
+lead: "Learn about the 14 differenct domains of practices required for CMMC 2.0"
 type: "article"
 date: 2024-08-09T19:10:09+00:00
 lastmod: 2024-08-09T19:10:09+00:00